 EAT GOOD FOOD.
 Fuel yourself smart and well.
 Not to finagle how you look.
 Think of it as nourishing yourself for the athlete you are—in an event, this game of life, that just became possibly a very challenging ultramarathon.
 Eat the best, cleanest, healthiest food you can afford.
 Go organic when you can—not only for your own health but because you’ll be investing in something better for the planet.

 As much as possible, walk away from sugar and highly-processed foods and stuff you know makes you feel crappy.
-Eat for pleasure, yes, but use all the knowledge and wisdom you have (or can find) about what makes you feel good and healthy and strong and energized.
+Eat for pleasure, yes, but use all the knowledge and wisdom you have (or can find) about what makes you feel good and strong and energized.
 Try not to do yourself harm.
 We need you not harmed.
-We need you well.
 There are bigger reasons to think of now than JUST convenience or momentary indulgence.
 Comforting treats have their place, but choose wisely, and consider that the bigger “reward” is strength, resilience, energy.

 MOVE YOUR BODY.
 Again, not primarily to manipulate how it looks—you’ll look just fine if you treat yourself great, anyway.
 Move in ways that give you energy, build your strength, and support your brain chemistry, as well as give you pleasure.
 Bike, hike, run, walk, dance, stretch, do yoga or Pilates, play with kettle bells, Zumba…whatever intrigues you or interests you.
 If you truly can’t find one thing that does, just find something you can do for 10 or 15 minutes a day at least without hating it, and do that.
 Do it as an act of making yourself strong and resilient and lasting for the things you’re here to do.
 Do it as a gift to the world because you are needed.